Marty Bergen (baseball): Death

-Following Bergen's death, media outlets reported that he had been subject to "fits of melancholy" and had "showed signs of insanity" in the fall of 1899.
-After examining contemporary accounts, the Harvard Medical School's Dr. Carl Salzman felt that Bergen was likely a schizophrenic with possible manic depression.
+Following Bergen's death, media outlets reported that he had been subject to "fits of melancholy" and "showed signs of insanity" in the fall of 1899.
+After examining contemporary accounts, the Harvard Medical School's Dr. Carl Salzman felt that Bergen likely had schizophrenia with possible manic depression.
 Baseball historian Frank Russo wrote, "If he were alive today, he most surely would be diagnosed with some sort of clinical depression or perhaps borderline personality disorder," adding that he was showing strong signs of schizophrenia in late 1899.

-His death ended Bergen's career after four seasons, during which he played in 344 major league games for the Beaneaters, 337 of which came at the catcher position.
-He had a career batting average of .265 with 180 runs scored, 339 hits, 69 extra base hits, 10 home runs, and 176 RBI.

 Bergen and his wife and children were buried at Saint Joseph's Cemetery on Bell Street in North Brookfield; his grave remained unmarked for several years.
 In 1934, Mack and George M. Cohan, both of whom had ties to North Brookfield, helped raise funds to erect a granite memorial to Bergen.
 The inscription reads: "In memory of Martin Bergen, 1871–1900.
 Member of the Boston National League Club.
 Erected in appreciation of his contribution to American's national game."
 Bergen received a few Hall of Fame votes in 1937–39, though not nearly enough to be elected.
 Sportswriter Joe Posnanski mentioned this when he argued that the Hall of Fame needs to strike the character clause from its membership requirements.
+Baseball writer Bill James, commenting on why a few writers might have voted for Bergen, wrote, "He wasn't any kind of a player, really, and one supposes that a couple of writers had remembered him because of his headline-making exit and, lacking any kind of meaningful reference books, had romanticized his defensive play to spectacular proportions."